amidaware/trmm-docs/docs/functions/api_examples.md

 ## Combining scripts

-This will iterate over all agents, filter out non-windows and offline agents, run the PowerShell above to the first 5 services that are running, and compile the information in a Servers array.
+This will iterate over all agents, filter out non-Windows and offline agents, run the PowerShell above to the first 5 services that are running, and compile the information in a Servers array.

 ```powershell
 # Query the TRMM API with PowerShell